A sample of my work

 Available for news and feature writing, editing, online content and advertorial writing.

-Sectors covered include: education, special needs, family travel, UK travel, business, retailing, marketing, food and drink, restaurants, wine, legal sector, luxury sector, conference and incentive travel, consumer and human interest.
+Sectors covered include: education, business, retailing, marketing, food and drink, restaurants, wine, legal sector, luxury sector, family travel, UK travel, conference and incentive travel, consumer and human interest.

 My work has been published in The Telegraph, The Guardian, Absolutely Education, Chalk and Chat, SEN magazine, Harper's Wine and Spirit magazine, The Grocer, The Global Legal Post, Luxury Legal Post, The Good Schools Guide, travelsupermarket.com, familytraveller.com, Checkout, Brand News, What's new in Marketing, Kent and Sussex Courier, Solihull News and Time Out.